Call for PapersThe first stage is to send a one-page plain-text proposal as the text contents of an email to email@example.com,

 the blending of mechanics, electronics

-and computer control into an integrated
+and computer control into an integrated design.

-design.
-Degree courses in mechatronics
+Degree courses in mechatronics are now

 It continues to be the basis of an ever growing list of products and techniques of great technical and commercial value.
 Mechatronic design can result in products which are much simpler than their intricate and costly predecessors and can make commonplace the miracles of yesterday.